jobgkj/podfam_research_project_XCT_Anlaysis/xct_defect_detection/README.md

     ...
 ```

-This preprocessed data is the **single shared input source** for all subsequent thresholding, comparison, and learning stages.
+> **Note:** `data/processed/` is the **single shared input source** for all
+> subsequent thresholding, comparison, and learning stages.
+Run this step
+> before any other.

 ---

 ## STEP 3 — THRESHOLDING METHOD COMPARISON

-Three binary segmentation approaches are applied independently to the same preprocessed data:
+Three binary segmentation approaches are applied independently to the preprocessed data:

 ### 1. Global Threshold — Otsu
 - Histogram-based global threshold